lnclem05/lnclem05.github.io/projects/pokemonDatabase.md

 }

 ```
 In C programming, header files help keep code organized.
-The files iofunctions.h and pokemon.h are examples of header files The iofunctions.h file contains the function prototypes for the readfile and writefile functions.
-The pokemon.h file contains the pokemon structure that defines what a pokemon is, such as its level and name.
+The files iofunctions.h and pokemon.h are examples of header files.
+The iofunctions.h file contains the function prototypes for the readfile and writefile functions, while the pokemon.h file includes the pokemon structure that defines what a Pokémon is, such as its level and name.
 Below is the code found in pokemon.h:

 ```cpp
 struct pokemon